hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 # Variables

+-> **Note:** Variable sets are in beta.

 Terraform Cloud workspace variables let you customize configurations, modify Terraform's behavior, and store information like provider credentials.
+You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
 Terraform Cloud applies workspace variables to all runs within that workspace.

 You must have [`read variables` permission](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) to view the variables for a particular workspace and to view the variable sets in your organization.
 Once you have the proper [read and write variables permissions](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions), you can create and edit both workspace-specific variables and variable sets through:

 - The [Terraform Cloud UI](/docs/cloud/workspaces/managing-variables.html).
 - The Variables API for [workspace-specific variables](/docs/cloud/api/workspace-variables.html) and [variable sets](/docs/cloud/api/variable-sets.html).
-- The `tfe` provider [`tfe_variable`](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/variable) resource.
-This can be more convenient for large numbers of complex variables.
+- The `tfe` provider [`tfe_variable`](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/variable) resource, which can be more convenient for large numbers of complex variables.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers